tsinsf/NewCoding/README.md

         time.sleep(2)

         print("""\nIt seems to work.
 Wise decision making!
 You just survived your first dinosaur encounter but you also lost valuable time.
-Hurry up now!
+Hurry up now!""")
-        """)

         time.sleep(2)

         print("""\nYou have won the first challenge and with that a key.
 Take the key and put it in your pocket.
-Don't loose it, you will need it later!
+Don't loose it, you will need it later! """)
-        """)

         time.sleep(3)